cambridge-collection/dl-loading-ui/README.md

 This application requires a SAML IdP to login.
 I can recommend Keycloak https://www.keycloak.org/ Getting started guide for Keycloak: https://www.keycloak.org/docs/latest/getting_started/

+Note I have tested with Keycloak 9.0.

-After installing keycloak you can load the config file 'keycloak-realm-export.json' which will setup the demo client to connect using and a test user (username test, password test).
+After installing keycloak you can load the config file 'keycloak-realm-export.json' which will setup the demo client to connect to.

 For more info, here's a nice guide on setting up a Spring Boot app with SAML and Keycloak: https://blog.codecentric.de/en/2019/03/secure-spring-boot-app-saml-keycloak/